Michaela000/EPICHAD/project/index.md

 # Welcome!

-Please write a nice welcome message here, maybe with links to the overview, etc. .
+Hello everyone & welcome to the EPICHAD project.
-Also include information what readers/users see here, how to navigate the site, as well as the different possibilities with regard to interoperability.
+This repository contains the jupyter book for the project EPICHAD conducted within Methological working in the neurosciences 2021.

 ## What's all this now?